-Reeves made his initial appearance in federal court in Charlotte on Thursday morning where he was officially charged with Threatening the President of the United States.
-If convicted, he faces up to five years in prison and a $250,000 fine.
+Reeves made his initial appearance in federal court in Charlotte where he was officially charged with Threatening the President of the United States.
+He faces up to five years in prison and a $250,000 fine.

 U.S. Magistrate Judge David Keesler ordered Reeves held pending his next court date.
-According to Mecklenburg County Jail records, Reeves was arrested last Friday.
+According to Mecklenburg County Jail records, Reeves was arrested.

-The documents, along with an Observer search of public records, show that Reeves has a long list of past criminal charges involving violence.
-They include assault, family violence, terroristic threats and acts, assault on a police officer while resisting arrest, violation of family violence order, malicious injury willful injury to courthouse, threatening the life of a public employee and criminal trespass, among other arrests.
+The documents, along with an Observer search of public records, showed that Reeves has a long list of past criminal charges involving violence.
+They included assault, family violence, terroristic threats and acts, assault on a police officer while resisting arrest, violation of family violence order, malicious injury willful injury to courthouse, threatening the life of a public employee and criminal trespass, among other arrests.

-In a phone conversation earlier this month, Reeves told another Secret Service special agent that “no punishment will stop him and it is not against the law to threaten people.”
+In a phone conversation, Reeves told another Secret Service special agent that “no punishment will stop him and it is not against the law to threaten people.”

 — CNN (@CNN) January 19, 2021